Panagiotis Vlachodimos

-Panagiotis Vlachodimos (Greek: Παναγιώτης Βλαχοδήμος; born 12 October 1991) is a professional footballer who plays as a winger for 2.
-Bundesliga club Dynamo Dresden.
+Panagiotis Vlachodimos (Greek: Παναγιώτης Βλαχοδήμος; born 12 October 1991) is a professional footballer who plays as a winger.
 Born in Germany, he has represented Greece at youth level.

 Club career

 Early career

 Vlachodimos started his career with local club VfL Stuttgart-Wangen.
 He later joined VfB Stuttgart in 2001.
 He was promoted to the reserve team in 2010.

 On 20 June 2011, Vlachodimos moved to Greek Superleague club Skoda Xanthi.
 He made his debut for the club on 28 August 2011 against PAOK.
 He scored his first goal against Panathinaikos, his next goal came against Olympiacos in a stunning 1–0 victory against the Greek giants, he scored his third and final goal of the season against PAS Giannina.
 For his efforts during the season, he won the best young player award for the 2011–12 season.

 On 23 May 2012, Vlachodimos signed a five-year contract with Greek side Olympiacos for a transfer fee of €400,000.
 He made his debut on 20 October 2012 against his former club Skoda Xanthi in a 4–0 home win.
 In a Greek Cup match against Panachaiki, Vlachodimos assisted Kostas Mitroglou's goal in a 2–0 home win.
 On 14 February 2013, he also made his European debut against Levante in a 3–0 away loss.
 In the second leg against Levante of the Europa League, Vlachodimos made an impressive performance but it was not enough to save Olympiakos from being knocked out on a 4–0 aggregate.
 Three days later, Vlachodimos assisted Giannis Maniatis's goal in a 2–1 win over Aris on 24 February.
 His first goal came one week later in Olympiakos's 4–0 away win over OFI.
 He also managed to score against Platanias in a 4–0 away win.

 On 6 July 2013, Vlachodimos joined Bundesliga side FC Augsburg on a season–long loan.
 He made his first and only appearance for Augsburg on 10 August 2013 against Borussia Dortmund.
 At the end of the year, the club cancelled his loan and he returned to Greece.
 In January 2014 he signed for Platanias on loan from Olympiacos until the end of the season.

 On 2 February 2015, Vlachodimos joined French Ligue 2 side Nîmes Olympique for the rest of the 2014–15 season.
 On 30 August 2015, after having returned to Olympiacos, his contract was dissolved and Vlachodimos became a free agent.